 While WordPress and the WooCommerce plugin is completely free to use, you will have to pay for web hosting in order to have a WordPress site and this all depends on the hosting company and your requirements.
 You may also need to pay for plugins if there are specific features that you require.

-Shopify offer a 14 day free trial of their platform to all users, with no credit card needed to get started.
+Shopify offers a 14-day free trial of their platform to all users, with no credit card needed to get started.

 As two of the biggest names in the industry, it is expected that they all offer a good range of features for their users.